 3) Research In Motion

 As can be seen from the table, the Canadian BlackBerry maker Research in Motion the inventor of the smartphone did quite well in 2010.
 Despite steadily increasing sales figures they are gradually overtaken by Apple and in the 4th Quarter of 2010, Apple sold more iPhones than its rival BlackBerry.

 4) Samsung and HTC

-A total of 302,6 million phones were sold in 2010 – that is 74,4% more than previous year.
+A total of 302,6 million phones were sold in 2010 – that is 74,4% more than the previous year.
 According to IDC, the growth can be explained by the boom of Android and the launch of Symbian 3 Windows Phone 7.
-The IDC experts predict that the smartphone manufacturers with come up more and more new services.
-The focus will be on mass market, which determines that low to middle end devices will dominate the market in the future.
+IDC experts predict that smartphone manufacturers come up with more and more new services.
+The focus will be on the mass market, which determines that low to middle-end devices will dominate the market in the future.